litl/WKVerticalScrollBar/README.md

     Sets the minimum height of the handle.

     The height of the handle is calculated based upon the ratio of the `contentOffset` and the `frame`.
 If the `contentOffset` is too large, the handle may be too small to touch comfortably.
 Use this parameter to ensure that a minimum handle size is preserved.

+* `-setHandleCornerRadius:` and `-setHandleSelectedCornerRadius:`

+    Sets the corner radius of the handle in normal and selected mode.

 ## Contributing
 Anyone who would like to contribute to the project is more than welcome.